 And for better or for worse, Fenghuang Ancient Town has received a number of modern additions as well.
 Every night, for example, the town’s buildings are illuminated, creating a mesmerizing – if not somewhat artificial – spectacle.
 And to the dismay of many, Fenghuang turns into a loud and raucous party destination after dark, despite appearing so quaint and traditional in photographs.

-This is enough to turn some people off from visiting at all, and understandably so.
+This is enough to turn some people off from visiting altogether, and understandably so.
 But if you visit Fenghuang with realistic expectations, there are more than enough positives to outweigh the negative aspects.

 In the following Fenghuang Ancient Town guide, we’ll be covering the best things – whether free or paid – that you can see and do over the course of a few days.